 Next, the staff analyze the petition to see whether it meets the standards.
-In doing so, it considers the petition, briefs, and comments submitted.
-The staff then issue a public report with its findings.
+In doing so, they consider the petition, briefs, and comments submitted.
+The staff then issue a public preliminary report with their findings.
 People can comment on that report, and say why they feel the report is correct or incorrect in its findings.
-Staff consider those comments, and then issue a second report with findings.
-The findings could change from the first report based on the comments submitted.
+Staff consider those comments, and then issue a final report with findings.
+The findings could change from the preliminary report.

-After public notice, the commission will hold a public hearing, where parties can present witnesses, and the public will have an opportunity to speak.
+After the final report is released, and with proper public notice, the commission will hold a public hearing, where parties can present witnesses, and the public will have an opportunity to speak.
 After the hearing, the commission will carefully consider all of the testimony, materials, and comments submitted in determining whether the petition meets the standards.
 It will then approve, amend, or deny the petition, and issue a written decision.
 People can request that the LBC reconsider its decision on certain grounds specified by 3 AAC 110.580.
-What happens after the LBC issues its decision depends on the petition uses the local action method or the legislative review method.
+What happens after the LBC issues its decision depends on whether the petition uses the local action method or the legislative review method.
 See the next page for additional details about petition methods.